Status Quo Ante Synagogue (Târgu Mureș)

+The synagogue was included on the National Register of Historic Monuments in Romania in 2004.

+History

+Jewish congregation

-The presence of Jews in Târgu Mureș is recorded as far back as 1682.
+The presence of Jews in Târgu Mureș is recorded from 1682.
 Over the next few decades, the Jewish community in the city grew very quickly, such that by the time Transilvania, under Austro-Hungarian control, was known as Grand Principality of Transylvania, it was second in size only to the one in Alba Iulia.